Blue moon to light up sky ahead of Easter

 When can I see it?

 Don't miss it!
-The next blue moon won't come around again until spring 2019.
+The next blue moon won't come around again until October 31, 2020, Space.com reports.

 What's a "Planet Parade"?